TL;DR

 A sprint planning tool is software that helps development teams prepare for and execute a sprint — a fixed time period (usually 1-4 weeks) in which a team commits to shipping a defined set of work.
 Sprint planning is a core Scrum event where teams select backlog items, define a sprint goal, estimate effort, and break work into executable tasks.

 What they don't do: make the content of each sprint item executable.
 An item in Jira is a title, a description, some story points, and maybe a label.
 That's enough for a human developer to ask follow-up questions.
 It is not enough for an AI coding agent to build from.
 As AI agents take on more implementation work, the ticket quality problem becomes a sprint delivery problem.
+Even AI-assisted sprint planning tools focus on predictive estimation and ticket summarization — useful, but they still don't make the content of a ticket executable.
 The sprint planning software market hasn't caught up to this shift yet.

 The best sprint planning ai tool for teams using AI agents isn't the one with the best burndown chart — it's the one that ensures every sprint item has a spec that an agent can execute.
-That's a different problem, and it requires a different solution.
+That's a different problem, and teams that rely on kanban board software to manage their backlog still need this spec layer to make AI execution reliable.